tmtsoftware/csw-prototype/project/README.md

 * Csw - top level build
 * Cs - top level build for the Configuration Service subproject
+* Cmd - top level build for the Command Service subproject
 * Settings - defines global settings used in all build files
 * Test - defines an example standalone test application based on the Akka microkernel
 * build.properties - defines the sbt version